727yubin/WiiSlides/README.md

 # WiiSlides
 Use your Wii Remote as a clicker for presentations on linux.
-Please send an email for Windows, which requires third-party software.
+Please send me an email for Windows, which requires third-party software.

 ## Requirements: